DevCycleHQ-Sandbox/OpenFeature-Codemod/codemods/nodejs/devcycle-to-openfeature/variable-transform/README.md

-# DevCycle to OpenFeature NodeJS - User Context Transform CodeMod
+# DevCycle to OpenFeature NodeJS - Variable Transform CodeMod

 Create a codemod that updates the `DevCycleUser` object to an OpenFeature `EvaluationContext` object.